leplusorg/docker-tor/README.md

 Then make sure that your firewall rules allow remote connection to your port 9050.

-Once the docker container has finished starting, you can test it with the following command:
+Once the Docker container has finished starting, you can test it with the following command:

 ```bash
 curl -fsSL --socks5 localhost:9050 --socks5-hostname localhost:9050 https://check.torproject.org/api/ip